mpark31/brush_teeth_/README.md

 4. open your mouth
 5. put your toothbrush on your mouth
 6. put your toothbrush on your upper left teeth
+7. do module "move" 3 times
+8. put your toothbrush on your bottom left teeth
+9. do module "move" 3 times

-create a module name "move"
+create a module name "move" {

   1. move your brush to right
   2. move your brush to left

+}